fabanc/geoprocessing-compute-points-offsets/README.md

 ## How to run

 Check the description associated with the tool for more information.

-## Different position along line per feature
-Check the description associated with the tool for more information.
 The tool takes parameters:
  - Input Lines: The input line feature classes.
  - Output Points: The output offset points.